|

 diagnosis of pernicious anemia, which itself usually prevents conception.
 Fetal

 damage has been associated with a folacin deficiency.
+An individual with folic acid deficiency

 is more susceptible to environmental carcinogens.
 A deficiency of folate